Monty/IMDb_xref/README.md

 Run **./demo.sh** to see the information returned from these queries and more.

 #### Understanding query results
-The results always incude a "Searching for:" section.
+The "Searching for" section lists the search terms used, one per line.
 If you get unexpected results in a complex query, check it to see if you mistyped a search term.
 Search terms that have more than one word need to be quoted, *e.g.* either 'Princess Diana' or "'Princess Diana".

-If you didn't use the "-a" (summarize) switch, results will include an "All names" section.
-It contains all rows with a match for any term.
+The "All names" section contains all rows with a match for **any** term.
 It can be quite long for complex queries.

-If you didn't use the "-a" (all) switch, results will include a "Duplicated names" section.
-It contains only rows where one name appears in more than one show.
+The "Duplicated names" section contains only rows with names found in more than one show.
 It can be empty.

-Running the example queries and others with and without those two switches will give you ann understanding of when they are useful
+The "-s" (summarize) switch hides the "All names" section.
+The "-a" (All) switch hides the "Duplicated names" section.
+Running the example queries and others with and without those two switches will give you an understanding of when they are useful

 #### Make up your own queries

 Experiment.
 The results from one query may reveal information that leads to further queries.
-For example, `./xrefCast actor actress` will list all actors and actress, and "Duplicated names" will contain only people who apeared in more than one show. (*Use "-s" to skip the longer list.*)
+For example, `./xrefCast actor actress` will list all actors and actress, and "Duplicated names" will contain only people who apeared in more than one show.
+(*Use "-s" to skip the longer list.*)

 ***Protip***: Create a more flexible **xref** command that can be run from any directory by typing:

 ```
 alias xref="${PWD}/xrefCast.sh \\"\\$@\\""
 ```

 while in this directory.
 Then you can type `xref 'Princess Diana'` instead of `./xrefCast.sh 'Princess Diana'`.
-We'll use **xref** in the remaining examples.
+We'll use **xref** in any further examples.

 (*Note: Make this command permanent by adding the results of `alias xref` to the file used to store other aliases.*)